 Next we consider cases when a segment starts with a multiple trial.
 The adversary always activates the two stations of smallest numbers, represented by stations $1$ and $2$, which allows to ignore other stations tried together, if there are any.
 All such cases are summarized in Tables~\ref{table-c} through~\ref{table-f}.
 They share the same first round, so are determined by what happens in the second round.

 The first case among them is summarized in Table~\ref{table-c}.
-It occurs when there is again a multiple trial in the second round and is such that one of the stations of the first round also participates, which is represented by station~$1$.
-Then the adversary activates a station of the smallest number, which is represented by station~$3$.
+This case occurs when there is again a multiple trial in the second round and it is such that one of the stations of the first round also participates, which is represented by station~$1$.
+Then the adversary also activates the station of the smallest number that is tried in the second round, which is represented by station~$3$.
 This specifies the prefix of the first two rounds of this case, as represented by row $C11$ in Table~\ref{table-c}.
-At this point, station~$4$ is omitted in activations, and either is certified as in segments $C12$ and $C13$, when at most two stations are tried together, or not as in rows $C13$ and $C14$, when three stations are tried together, which allows the adversary to create a collision by activating stations with numbers larger than~$4$.
+At this point, station~$4$ is omitted in activations, and either it is certified, as in segments $C12$ and $C13$ when at most two stations are tried together, or it is not, as in rows $C13$ and $C14$ when three stations are tried together, which allows the adversary to create a collision by activating stations with numbers larger than~$4$.

 The second case starting with a multiple trial if given in Table~\ref{table-d}.
 It occurs when there is again a multiple trial of two stations in the second round but no station of the first round participates in it.
 These new stations are represented by~$3$ and~$4$.
 The adversary does not activate these stations allowing them to be certified in the second round.
 This allows the adversary to activate stations $5,6,7,8$ accounting them to not activating $3$ and $4$ while maintaining injection rate~$3/4$.
 Possible continuations with multiple trials are represented by rows $C17$ through~$C20$.